Last Updated on December 1, 2020 by Oddmund Groette

-This is the most important.
-You have to get an understanding on who you are and your personality traits.
-Are you introvert or extrovert?
+This is vital in developing quantified strategies.
+You have to get an understanding of who you are and your personality traits.
+Are you introverted or extroverted?
 Are you disciplined?
 Are you able to work on your own?
 Are you confident by nature?
 What is your aim?
 Why do you trade?
-A lot of people “want to make a lot of money” and start trading.
-They want to stay at home and have no commuting.
-The dream of an easy life seems so appealing.
-Occasionally go to the cafe and trade from there.
-I guess this is the reason a lot of people want to trade.
-But if you don’t appreciate that trading is an intellectual endeavor you’ll most likely fail.
-If you concentrate on analysis and just executing your findings, you can once in a while realize your dreams and trade from cafes.
-But trading is solitary, it attracts people that are introverted.
-The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term, in my opinion.
+Trading is solitary, it attracts people that are introverted.
+The ones with intuition backed up by gut feel can get some kind of a game going in a few months or a year or two but not for the long term, in our opinion.
 The ones that back up intuition with thinking take much longer to get a game plan and they can last longer.
-Extroverts with intuition backed up by thinking will take a long time to get going but once they master the game they have potentially have some something going.
-However, their biggest obstacle is implementing their plans, they have to master themselves and undergo personality change in order to get their trading implemented properly.
-But if they can change somewhat they can be really good traders.
+Emotions can’t be part of any investment strategy.

 Discipline is for many a negative word.
-I quote from Wikipedia:
+We quote from Wikipedia:

 Self-discipline can be defined as the ability to motivate oneself in spite of a negative emotional state.
 Qualities associated with self-discipline include willpower, hard work, and persistence.

-Self-discipline is the product of persisted willpower.
-Whereas willpower is the strength and ability to carryout a certain task, self-discipline is the ability to use it routinely and even automatically (as if through reflex).
-An analogy for the relationship between the two might be defined as follows: Where willpower is the muscle, self-discipline is the structured thought that controls that muscle.
+Self-discipline is the product of persistent willpower.
+Whereas willpower is the strength and ability to carry out a certain task, self-discipline is the ability to use it routinely and even automatically.
+We can say willpower is like a muscle, where self-discipline is the thoughts that control the muscle.